-At the 2022 Australian Grand Prix, Lewis Hamilton could become the first driver to take nine pole positions at a single circuit.
+At the 2023 Hungarian Grand Prix, Lewis Hamilton became the first driver to take nine pole positions at a single circuit.
 Ayrton Senna and Michael Schumacher are the only other drivers to have taken eight poles at a track.
 Here’s where each driver has achieved the feat!

 Ayrton Senna took pole position for seven consecutive seasons at the San Marino Grand Prix between 1985 and 1991.
 Three of those poles were with Lotus, while the latter four were with McLaren.
 Senna’s largest pole margin at the track was 0.771 seconds, which is the margin by which he out-qualified Alain Prost in only their second race as McLaren team-mates.